Leeds Beckett University - City Campus,

 During Clearing many universities, including Leeds Beckett, will look at the possibility of reviewing requirements for applicants who have only just missed out, which means your child could still get the university place they want.

-If they took A levels, they should look online at UCAS Hub on A level results day to find out if their place has been confirmed.
-BTEC results are released as soon as they are available rather than on a specific date as A levels are.
+If they took A levels, T levels or BTEC qualifications, they should check their UCAS Hub on results day to find out if their place has been confirmed.

 Making the most of Clearing